 Looking for an authentic, music-filled nightlife scene?
-Explore Historic East Sixth Street, where live music can be heard nightly from the bars and venues lining the street.
+Explore East Sixth Street, where live music can be heard nightly from the bars and venues lining the street.
 The neighborhood is filled with great bars and restaurants, vibrant storefronts, local breweries and plenty of murals.
-From grabbing a drink at a local dive bar to witnessing Austin's weirdest at the Museum of the Weird, this area is home to some of the city's most unique places to visit.
+From grabbing a drink at a local dive bar to dining at award winning restaurants, this area is home to some of the city's most unique places to visit.

 East Sixth Street Restaurants